-If you already have a pup who is battling anxiety, it’s imperative to implement training tactics to get him used to your absence.
-Start with a few minutes at a time of putting your dog in another room out of sight and then reward him with treats at consistent intervals.
-Slowly increase alone time to 5, 10, 15, 30 minutes.
-Then go up 1, 2, 3, 4 hours.
+If you already have a pup who is battling anxiety, it’s imperative to implement training tactics to get them used to your absence.
+Start with a few minutes at a time of putting your dog in another room out of sight and then reward them with treats at consistent intervals.
+Slowly increase alone time to 5, 10, 15, 30 minutes, then go up 1, 2, 3, 4 hours.
 If your dog starts to bark or become destructive, don’t show yourself, but rather say “bad dog.”
 Showing yourself only reinforces the barking and destructive behavior.

 Keep Your Pup Well Occupied

-Once your pooch gets used to being alone, make sure he has plenty of toys to play with to keep him busy and content.
-Another trick to help ease your pup’s attachment is to put a used shirt of yours (preferably one you’ve sweated heavily on, then dried) in his space or bed so that he feels you’re close by and is comforted by your scent.
+Once your pooch gets used to being alone, make sure they have plenty of toys to play with to keep them busy and content.
+Another trick to help ease your pup’s attachment is to put a used shirt of yours (preferably one you’ve sweated heavily on, then dried) in their space or bed so that they feel you’re close by and are comforted by your scent.